DarkSeraphim/PocketServer/README.md

 ## Project ETA

 While we currently have no ETA, we are working actively on it and hope to be finished as soon as possible.

+## Captain's Log

+We're aware the API and packet system need a little work.
+It's on the todo list.